 To sum up, we can confidently say that a higher GMAT score allows you an opportunity to get into a top B-School and hence gives you a better chance of commanding a higher Post MBA Salary.

-Average MBA Salary vs Job Industry and Work Profiles
+MBA Salary vs. Job Industry and Work Profiles

-Furthermore, Consulting, Financial Services, and Technology are the top employers of MBA graduates with an average MBA Salary of over $100k.
-Also, it is noteworthy to observe that a graduate working in consulting can earn at an average, $60K more than a graduate in the transportation and logistics industry.
+Furthermore, Consulting, Financial Services, and Technology are the top employers of MBA graduates with an average MBA Salary of over $100,000.
+Also, it is noteworthy to observe that a graduate working in consulting can earn an average of $46,000 more than a graduate in the transportation and logistics industry.

 From the data mentioned above, we can conclusively say that graduating from a top Business School into a career in Consulting, Finance or Technology offers the best opportunities in terms of salaries and career advancement.
 This also has a lot to do with the perception that a graduate from a top Business School is a great investment for the recruiting organization.